jwbmarten/PixelSolitaireREDUX/README.md

 <img src="assets/backgroundNEW.png" alt="Logo" width="900" height="600">

-Growing up I spent most of my summers with my Grandpa.
-Nearly every night he would sit at the kitchen table playing round after round with his old card deck he had since his Air Force days.
-As a gift to him, and a challenge to myself, I wanted to create a desktop version of the game that he would be able to easily install and play on his Windows machine, and thus PixelSolitaire was born.
+Growing up, I spent summers with my grandfather, who often passed the evenings playing solitaire at the kitchen table with a well-worn deck of cards from his Air Force days.
+As a gift to him, and a challenge to myself, I wanted to create a desktop version of the game that he could to easily install and play on his Windows machine.
 Rather than use a simplified game engine such as Unity or Godot, I wanted to write as much of the game myself as I could in a feasible timeframe.
 I settled on using LibGDX, which is a basic game framework written in Java and has a small but dedicated userbase.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>